 CLC Student Organizations

 The Department of Communication, Languages, and Cultures (CLC) is dedicated to providing a high-quality education to its students.
 Our goal is to inspire high-level thinking, research, and creative work by employing effective instructional strategies and state-of-the-art technology.
 CLC is an award-winning department with award-winning faculty.
-We specialize in teaching a wide range of communication and language courses, focusing on hands-on experiences and professional training for our approximately 150 student majors.
-The Department oversees state-of-the-art facilities, including the student newspaper, radio station, a TV studio, and modern production computer labs.
+The Department houses state-of-the-art facilities, including a TV Studio, Radio Station, Podcast Studio, and a Mac Production Computer Lab.
+We also work closely with Bronco Television, Bronco i-Radio, and The Voice student newspaper.

 Bronco-iRadio (Since 2010)